-Absences: You are expected to attend class every day.
+You are expected to attend class every day.
 If you are absent, it is your responsibility to promptly gather the assignments that you missed.
-I will not remind you of missed assignments, you must take the initiative to find out what you missed.
-If you miss a quiz or test YOU must schedule a make-up, but keep in mind that the format of the retest is at the teacher’s discretion.
-It is your responsibility to reschedule your missed quiz or test in a timely manner.
+I will not remind you of missed assignments, you must take the initiative to find out what you missed by starting with the posted cycle calendar.
+If you miss a test or quiz YOU must schedule a make-up, but keep in mind that the format of the retest is at the teacher’s discretion.
+It is your responsibility to make-up your missed test within the 3-day window for each day absent.
 Any assignments not made up from an absence will result in a zero.
-Please do not disturb the teacher during class to get missed assignments, wait for a quiet time or come by outside of class time.

-Late Work/Missing Assignments: All assignments are due ON TIME.
+All assignments are due ON TIME.
 Late work will be accepted up to one day late and no later.
-Maximum score for late work without late form submitted is 70% for one day late and 0% thereafter.
-Late forms can be submitted online here: https://www.houstonisd.org/Page/170515.
-If you are on campus the day an assignment is due, you are required to turn it in, even if you miss your biology period.
-Late work is submitted in the late work basket, not placed in the homework drawers.
+An academic grade on late work is up to a 70% for one day late and 0% thereafter.
+In-Class work is not eligible for the late work policy.

-Tutorials: I am available to help you better understand information in a small group or individually.
+I am available to help you better understand information in a small group or individually.
 Tutoring is available by appointment at lunch and during SSEP.
 The National Honor Society also offers peer tutoring.
-If you are having difficulty in this class ask for help early!
+If you are having difficulty in this course you should ask for help early!

 - Maximum of 2 retakes per grading cycle

-- Maximum retake score is 70 (score of 70 to 100 = 70); highest grade between original/retake counted
+- Maximum retake score is 70 (score of 70 to 100 = 70); higher grade between original/retake counted

-- The student, not the parent, must request the retake through my school webpage.
+- The student, not the parent, must request the retake.

-- Student must request the retake within 24 hours of the grade posting on Gradespeed and complete the retake within one week of grade posted.
+- Student must request the retake within 24 hours of the grade posting on PowerSchool and complete the retake within one week of grade posted.

 - Retakes are for tests only.
 A reading quiz is an extension of homework and not eligible.

-- Retakes will be held at the beginning of lunch on the Thursday following the date of the completed retake request.
-If you have multiple retakes on the same day, it is your responsibility to reschedule in advance.
+- If you have multiple retakes on the same day, it is your responsibility to reschedule in advance.

 - “No show” counts as a taken retake.
-You will be considered a “no show” if you arrive 15 minutes or later from the start of lunch.
+You will be considered a “no show” if you arrive 15 minutes or later from the start of your scheduled retake time.